What is a Magnet Hospital?

 In 1990, those common organizational features were officially recognized as "forces of magnitude" and became the basis of the Magnet Recognition Program.

 The first Magnet hospital was credentialed in 1994.
-Since then, the Magnet Recognition Program has grown significantly, recognizing hundreds of hospitals not only in the US but around the world.
+Since then, the Magnet Recognition Program has grown significantly, recognizing hundreds of hospitals around the world.

 How to Achieve Magnet Status

 It’s not a simple task to become a Magnet hospital, meaning some hospitals who apply for this designation do not receive a certification.
 The application and review process can be a long one, and require strong record-keeping, data analysis and solid organizational practices.